String correlators on $\text{AdS}_3$: Analytic structure and dual CFT: The analytic structure of string correlators

 \subsection{Generalities}

 Let us first explain some generalities.
 The combined integral over the $y_i$'s and the modulus $z$ is for the purposes of spacetime singularities of hypergeometric type.
-This means that all the singularities of the integrand are of the form \be \left|\prod_i F_i(y_1,y_2,y_3,y_4,z)^{a_i}\right|^2 \ee for some polynomials $F_i$ and some complex exponents $a_i$.
-The integrand is of course not literately of this form because the unflowed correlator that enters formulae \eqref{4ptf-even} and \eqref{4ptf-odd} is more complicated.
+This means that all the singularities of the integrand are of the form

+for some polynomials $F_i$ and some complex exponents $a_i$.
+The integrand is of course not literally of this form because the unflowed correlator that enters formulae \eqref{4ptf-even} and \eqref{4ptf-odd} is more complicated.
 However, we have seen that for any singular locus of the integrand, the unflowed correlator simplifies and has this rational behaviour, see e.g.\ the formulae in Appendix~\ref{app:limit-identities}.
 Thus, for the purpose of analysing singularities, we can assume that the integrand is of this form.
+This is the same logic as in Section~\ref{sec:Singularities from integration}.

-This general behaviour immediately tells us that the spacetime correlator will be a meromorphic function in all the external variables (at least for the genus 0 correlators that we are considering here).
+This general behaviour immediately tells us that the spacetime correlator will be a meromorphic function in all the variables entering the critical exponents, i.e.\ $j_i$, $h_i$, $w_i$ and $k$ (at least for the genus 0 correlators that we are considering here).
 This follows from the general theory of hypergeometric integrals, see e.g.\ \cite{Aomoto}.
 Indeed, singularities in the spacetime correlator come from regions in the $(y_i,z)$-space where one or several of the $F_i$'s go to zero.